micans/bash-utils/README.md

 Apparix used to live here but has [its own repository](https://github.com/micans/apparix) now.

-## Stream compute on rows/columns in tabular data.
+## Stream compute/selection/filtering on rows/columns in tabular data.

   `pick` can be thought of as (unix) `cut` on steroids, augmented with aspects of `R` and `awk`.
   It can select columns like `cut`, but allows doing so either by column name or column index (with `-k`).